 Dance company Folk Dance Remixed worked with 30 young people from across the North West, over two Sundays in June and July, to create a short, joyous outdoor work, fusing traditional folk dance traditions from the region (clog, North West morris, and ceilidh / country dance) with contemporary hip hop dance and live music.

-The piece – commissioned by EFDSS in partnership with North West Dance especially for U.Dance 2016 - was performed twice.
-The first performance took place in front of the Imperial War Museum North to welcome around 350 young people and their leaders from nationally selected youth dance groups to Salford.
-It was then performed again outside The Lowry, prior the first evening performance of the festival.
+The piece was performed twice: the first performance took place in front of the Imperial War Museum North to welcome around 350 young people and their leaders from nationally selected youth dance groups to Salford; it was then performed again outside The Lowry, prior the first evening performance of the festival.

 Life Remixed was choreographed by Kerry Fletcher and Natasha Khamjani, Co-Artistic Directors of Folk Dance Remixed, with music by Dogan Mehmet, which was performed live by Dogan (fiddle, melodeon) with Tom Swarman (beatbox).
 The dancers, aged 11 – 18 years, were mostly new to folk dance and were from the following groups: Chameleon Youth, Commotions (The Lowry’s youth dance company), participants of The Lowry’s wider outreach programme, and Oakenhoof Folk Arts.